-If possible, allow addition of hyperlink titles to the menu item links – dynamic, based on the internal page’s 1st heading is not as good as the ability to manually add titles to menu item names.
-Hyperlink titles in the menu, and in the text anchors (above) can significant increase keyword count on a page, as well as reinforcing what the page (that the link leads to) is about.
+If possible, allow the addition of hyperlink titles to the menu item links – dynamic, based on the internal page’s 1st heading is not as good as the ability to manually add titles to menu item names.
+Hyperlink titles in the menu, and in the text anchors (above) can significantly increase keyword count on a page, as well as reinforce what the page (that the link leads to) is about.

 Search-Friendly URL Aspects of Website Content

-Google et al can now cope with URL containing ?, & and =.
-However, these give no assistance to human viewers and provide no clues to the search engines as to what the page content might be… Search–engine friendly URLs (SEF-RRLs) are valuable determinants in the process assessing page content category or theme.
+Google et al can now cope with URLs containing ? and &.
+However, these give no assistance to human viewers and provide no clues to the search engines as to what the page content might be… Search–engine friendly URLs (SEF-RRLs) are valuable determinants in the process of assessing page content category or theme.

 Verbose Image File Names: